• Skip to primary navigation

 Part 2: Suggested Reading Orders

-The Return of Bruce Wayne #1-6 culminates in a panel of Batman and Robin #15, so to read Return first would be a spoiler of the big reveal.
-If you’re not a fan of Morrison’s more esoteric work you could skip 2B entirely and move on to Part 3 without missing a beat (aside from wondering what Bruce had been up to).
+The Return of Bruce Wayne (2010) #1-6 culminates in a panel of Batman and Robin (2010) #15, so to read Return first would be a spoiler of the big reveal.

 You can take any one of the following four approaches to reading Part 2 – each is valid and has its own pros and cons.

-- Read 2B early.
-Read all of Part 2B directly after Part 1 to follow Bruce’s story.
+• Read 2B early.
+Read all of Part 2B directly after Batman (1940) #683/Final Crisis to follow Bruce’s story first, then read all of Batman & Robin (2009) already knowing the big reveal.

-- Con: Wasn’t actually available to read in this sequence at the time; spoils the tension in B&R.
+• Con: This wasn’t available to read in this sequence at the time of release; it spoils the tension in B&R.

-- Pro: Fits the Batman issues chronologically but maintains some suspense in your B&R read.
+• Pro: Fits the Batman (1940) #700-702 issues chronologically for Bruce Wayne but maintains some suspense in your B&R read by saving Return of Bruce Wayne (2010) until closer to the big reveal.

-- Pro: This is close to how readers experienced it at the time of release.
-It builds some tension and mystery throughout your read.
+• Pro: This is extremely close to how readers experienced this story at the time of release, with some tweaks for an improved reading experience.
+It builds tension and mystery throughout your read.

-- Pro: No spoiling – you get to go back and enjoy the whole mystery in one big chunk.
+• Pro: No spoiling – you get to go back and enjoy the whole mystery in one big chunk just after it’s reveal to the characters.

-- Con: Nine issues is a long break between B&R #15-16 – your interest might flag.
+• Con: Nine issues of catching up on Part 2B is a long break between Batman & Robin (2009) #15-16 – your interest might wane.

 Part 2A works perfectly as its own story without any supporting elements.
-Note that this series continues for issues #17-26, but they are not written by Morrison.
+Note that this series continues to Batman & Robin (2009) #17-26, but they are not written by Morrison and not part of their saga.

 in slipcased absolute format…